Vinnygeek/AIProject/README.md

 # AIProject
-A Genetic Algorithm and Ant Colony Optimization for maze path finding. development for the Artifitial Intelligence Class project on 2019
+A Genetic Algorithm for maze path finding. development for the Artifitial Intelligence Class project on 2019's 2nd Period.
-2nd Period.

 ## Genetic Algorithm: